CSpanias/cspanias.github.io/_posts/2023-12-13-HTB - TwoMillion.md

 }
 ```

-Let's try calling some endpoints:
+Let's try calling some of them:

 ```shell
 # check if acc is admin